 Quinn Draz, an Eagle Scout from DuPage County, worked with one of the Forest Preserve District's employees Don LaBrose on a fishing project years ago for his Eagle Scout project.
 Quinn is continuing more work at the DuPage County forest preserves and was so impacted by his time with LaBrose that he wanted to honor him in some way.
 Quinn has worked with District staff to develop a campaign called "Funds for Fish" in memory of the beloved LaBrose and his desire to attract more youth to fish recreationally at the preserves.

 Quinn's goal is to raise $5,000 to purchase many hybrid bluegill to add to our Forest Preserve lakes for the enjoyment of all anglers - from beginners to experts.
-With the help of several donors in the past few months, he's nearly 64% there with $3,180 raised thus far!
+With the help of several donors in the past few months, he's 96% of the way there with $4,822 raised thus far!
 Support the Funds for Fish campaign today.